AlekseyVideman/AlekseyVideman/README.md

-The environment should contribute to the self-realization of the individual.
-I create such an environment.
+Environment should contribute to the self-realization of an individual.
+I create such the environment.